DGHSorensen/DevelopingManufacturingSystemPlatforms/README.md

-# DevelopingManufacturingSystemPlatforms
+# Developing Manufacturing System Platforms
-Public version of my PhD Thesis, Developing Manufacturing System Platforms
+Currently working on clearing rights and making the finishing touches prior to submission.
+Expect the thesis to appear later.